laiy/hw5-start-top/evening-group-1/12330056_chenzeyu/readme.md

 ## How to run?
  - Enter current directory.
- - Excecute the next instructor in terminal or command window. node server.js
+ - Execute the next instructor in terminal or command window. node server.js
  - Visit the following urls with browser. http:127.0.0.1:3000/S?/index.html